The Balams Firm

 Do not believe them.
 Insurance companies are only looking out for their own bottom line.
 They may realize that you deserve much more than they’re offering.

-As your attorney, Emanuel Balams will negotiate for the best possible settlement from the insurance company.
+As your attorney, ReShea Balams will negotiate for the best possible settlement from the insurance company.
 If they don't offer a settlement that works for you, he can take them to court.

-Emanuel Balams is a skilled Atlanta personal injury lawyer who will fight for you if you've been the victim of negligence or any other harmful act.
+ReShea Balams is a skilled Atlanta personal injury lawyer who will fight for you if you've been the victim of negligence or any other harmful act.
 The victims of auto accidents, medical malpractice, slip and falls and other incidents of irresponsible behavior deserve the full compensation to which they are entitled.
-Schedule a free consultation today by calling Balams Law Group at (404) 445-2005.
+Schedule a free consultation today by calling The Balams Firm at (404) 445-2005.